 Some sources (books, etc.) for ODE coding projects are shown in a section at the bottom of this page.
 These sources include equations, methods, and, in some cases, code.

-Many of the books can be found in a university library (a real university, not one of those just-to-rip-off-the-student universities).
+Many of the books can be found in a university library (a real university, not one of those just-to-rip-off-the-student universities --- like Trump University).
 To aid in finding the book on library shelves, some library ID numbers are provided --- Library of Congress call numbers.

-List of Links to pages that present the CODE of 'ODEtools' 'tkGooie' scripts:
+(List of Links to pages that present descriptions

 The following ODE utilities (to-be-done-with-Tk-GUI's) are on a 'to-do' list.